(Last Updated on : 22-02-2019)

 History of Gatka

-History of Gatka suggests in a great way that after the second Anglo-Sikh War from 1848 to 1849 and the setting up of British Rule, this sport suffered a major set back.
+History of Gatka suggests in a great detail that after the second Anglo-Sikh War from 1848 to 1849 and the setting up of British Rule, this sport suffered a major setback.
 The effect was so extreme that even farming equipments and tools were also banned.
 British Government in India regarded the Akali Nihang to be anti colonist.
 Above 1,500 nihangs were killed by the British Empire for conspiring rebellion.
-According to the folklore, some actually escaped and spent the rest of the lives the northern mountains.
+According to the folklore, some actually escaped and spent the rest of the lives in the northern mountains.
 Later of course, the Sikhs helped the British during the revolt of 1857, and the use of various technique of gatka came into play.